barbking/GitHub-30-Day-Challenge/README.md

 #### Nov 25, 2019
 - Clound architecture, virtual machines and containers lecture in class tonight.
 Signed up for Azure subscription with free $200 credit, I've used AWS in a devops class but have no experience with Azure.
 Started tutorial to create an end-to-end data pipeline to derive sales insights.

+#### Nov 26, 2019
+- Continued work and discussion with my team members on how to transform our data for healthcare predictive analytics project.
+- Downloaded Kaggle Data Science survey dataset to play around with data visualizations.